aheck/reflectrpc/README.md

 - CPython 3.4
 - CPython 3.5

-Current versions of PyPy should work, too.
+Current versions of PyPy should also work.

 ## License ##